Comprehensive Summary on ‘What is FRM’?

 FRM Course Eligibility

-There aren’t any strict prerequisites to joining the FRM program!
+There aren’t any strict requirements for joining the FRM program!
 While it does help to have a background in finance, economics, or mathematics.
-Anyone interested in risk management can enroll.
+Anyone interested in risk management can enrol.

 You can appear in the Part 1 exam as early as in the 1st year of your college.
-However to obtain a certificate you need to complete both parts of the exam within 4 years of applying for Part 1.
-Along with having a minimum of two years of relevant work experience to earn the much-sought-after FRM title.
+However, to obtain a certificate, you need to complete both parts of the exam within 4 years of applying for Part 1.
+Along with having a minimum of two years of relevant work experience to earn the highly respected FRM title.

 Advantages of FRM